-Description The acc_set_device_num routine tells the runtime which device to use among those attached of the given type for compute or data regions in the current thread and sets the value of acc-device-num-var.
+Description The acc_set_device_num routine tells the runtime which device to use among those available of the given type for compute or data regions in the current thread and sets the value of acc-current-device-num-var.
 If the value of devicenum is negative, the runtime will revert to its default behavior, which is implementation-defined.
-If the value of the second argument is zero, the selected device number will be used for all attached accelerator types.
+If the value of the second argument is zero, the selected device number will be used for all device types.
 A call to acc_set_device_num is functionally equivalent to a set device_num directive with the matching device number argument, as described in Section 2.14.3.

-- This routine may not be called within a compute or data region. - If the value of devicenum is greater than or equal to the value returned by acc_get_num_devices for that device type, the behavior is implementation-defined. - Calling acc_set_device_num implies a call to acc_set_device_type with that device type argument.
+- If the value of devicenum is greater than or equal to the value returned by acc_get_num_devices for that device type, the behavior is implementation-defined. - Calling acc_set_device_num implies a call to acc_set_device_type with that device type argument.

-'''

 3.2.5. acc_get_device_num

-'''

-Summary The acc_get_device_num routine returns the value of acc-device-num-var for the current thread.
+Summary The acc_get_device_num routine returns the value of acc-current-device-numvar for the current thread.